Biometric fingerprint scanners

 There are two separate stages involved in using a system like this.

-First you have to go through a process called enrolment, where
+First you have to go through a process called enrollment, where

 the system learns about all the people it will have to recognize each

 day.
-During enrolment, each person's fingerprints are scanned,
+During enrollment, each person's fingerprints are scanned,

 Typically it takes less than a half second to store a person's prints